seedinvest/django-cities-light-with-population/README.rst

 .. image:: https://secure.travis-ci.org/yourlabs/django-cities-light.png?branch=master

-django-cities-light -- *Simple django-cities alternative*
+django-cities-light-with-population -- *django-cities-light alternative to include population*
 =========================================================

 This add-on provides models and commands to import country, region/state, and city data in your database.

 The data is pulled from `GeoNames
-<http://www.geonames.org/>`_ and contains cities, regions/states and countries.
+<http://www.geonames.org/>`_ and contains population cities, regions/states and countries.
+** Not all data will work **

 Spatial query support is not required by this application.